lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     ignored and memory requirements will not change between runs.

     At the moment, this feature is only supported by the HTCondor plugin.

+**memoryLimit**, optional
+    The memory threshold, in MB, to control the memory scaling.

+    Jobs which memory requirements exceed this threshold will be removed from the job queue even if maximal number of retires (defined by ``numberOfRetries``) has not been reached yet.

+    If not set, BPS will try to determine it automatically by querying available computational resources (e.g. execute machines in an HTCondor pool) which match the pattern defined by ``executeMachinesPattern``.

+    It has no effect if ``memoryMultiplier`` is not set.

 **numberOfRetries**, optional
     The maximum number of retries allowed for a job (must be non-negative).